noglitchyo/dealdoh/README.md

 ## Description

 Dealdoh can be use in different manners and for different purposes.
 Dealdoh attempt to achieve the following goals:
-- provide a DoH middleware which can be use in any PHP application acting as a DNS proxy.
+- provide a DoH middleware PSR-15 compliant which can be use in any PHP application to act as a DNS proxy.
 - provide a variety of DNS stub resolver.
 - provide a large panel of DNS clients.
 - provide a low-level abstraction layer for development around DNS.